elli8ly/parkspot/README.md

 - Update the API_URL in mobile/App.js to your computer's local IP address
 - Make sure your phone and computer are on the same network
 - Check that the backend server is running

----

-Made with ❤️ for people who always forget where they parked!